Reserve & enjoy a Landmark this November & save 15%; the colors are rich, heirloom apples are in, & pies are fresh!!

-One of seventeen National Historic Landmarks in Vermont, Naulakha, sleeps 8, offers the unparalleled experience of a stay in a house where Nobel Prize winning literature was written.
-It also offers spectacular views, use of Vermont's first tennis court, sledding or skiing in the meadow where skiing was introduced to Vermont, and hiking out the back door.
+Treat yourself to something special.
+Enjoy your next vacation in Naulakha, which sleeps 8 and offers a game room and his library where Nobel Prize winning literature was written.
+It also offers a spectacular rhododendron corridor, use of Vermont's first tennis court, sledding or skiing in the meadow, and hiking out the back door.

-Located on the historic Scott Farm, the Sugarhouse produced maple syrup for decades, and is now a cozy accommodation for 2.
-It is in a rural and private setting just minutes from Brattleboro and all of the attractions of Southern Vermont.
-Dogs are welcome but, please, just two.
+This cozy rentable property produced maple syrup for decades and is now a choice romantic accommodation for 2.
+You'll love the rural and private setting, tucked into the hill next to the orchard, and just minutes from Brattleboro and all of the attractions of Southern Vermont.
+Dogs are welcome.

 Amos Brown House

-This historic house offers peace, quiet, and night skies for 6 people.
-This property has ready access to: Mount Snow with golf and skiing, Harriman Reservoir for swimming, boating, and fishing, museums from Mass MOCA to the Clark Institute to Grandma Moses, theater festivals, the Long Trail, and Green Mountain National Forest.
-Dogs are welcome, but, please, not more than two.
+Rent this Landmark and you'll find yourself in the middle of 30 acres of mixed forest and hay meadows.
+This historic house sleeps 6 and has easy access to: Mount Snow with golf and skiing, Harriman Reservoir for swimming, boating, and fishing, Mass MOCA, the Clark Institute, Grandma Moses, the Long Trail, and Green Mountain National Forest.
+Dogs are welcome.

 The Carriage House